JessicaTegner/pypandoc/README.md

 The default install location is included in the search path for `pandoc`, so you don't need to add it to `PATH`.

+By default, the latest pandoc version is installed.
+If you want to specify your own version, say 1.19.1, use `download_pandoc(version='1.19.1')` instead.

 #### Installing pandoc manually

 Installing manually via the system mechanism is also possible.
 Such installation mechanism